laravel/docs/billing.md

     $user->subscription('default')->cancel();

-When a subscription is cancelled, Cashier will automatically set the `ends_at` column in your database.
+When a subscription is cancelled, Cashier will automatically set the `ends_at` column in your `subscriptions` database table.
 This column is used to know when the `subscribed` method should begin returning `false`.

 For example, if a customer cancels a subscription on March 1st, but the subscription was not scheduled to end until March 5th, the `subscribed` method will continue to return `true` until March 5th.
+This is done because a user is typically allowed to continue using an application until the end of their billing cycle.

 You may determine if a user has cancelled their subscription but are still on their "grace period" using the `onGracePeriod` method: